jspong/jspong.github.io/_posts/2021-07-19-AbstractDynamoAttributes.md

 # Phase 4: Generalize the conversion process

-It stands to reason that if you're doing this for one type, you'll be doing it for many.
+It stands to reason that if you're doing this for one type then you'll be doing it for many.
 While this is a small piece of code, it can be very helpful for many reasons to [not repeat yourself](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself).
 If we look at another implementation, we can see some immediate generalizations:

 ```java